garethcmurphy/unstructured_metadata/PITCHME.md

 ### Using a data catalogue

 - One source of information
-- All data can be found through this
+- All data can be found on one website
 - Manages permissions, publication
 - User reads a publication, can get data from catalogue